streaming-university/draft-gurel-moq-track-switching/draft-gurel-moq-track-switching.md

-In MOQT communications, the publisher announces the availability of multiple encodings of a media content in different tracks, which are alternatives of each other and indicated so in the catalog.
+In MOQT communications, the publisher announces the availability of multiple encodings of a media content in different tracks, which are alternatives of each other and indicated so in the catalog {{CommonCatalogFormat}}.
 The subscriber subscribes to one of the tracks from an altGroup in the catalog.
 During the session, the subscriber may switch from a currently consumed track to any other alternate track from the